grailbio/bigslice/docs/implementation.md

 ```

 Frames are pre-allocated and managed by the Bigslice runtime.
-They are layed out in a columnar fashion,
+They are laid out in a columnar fashion,
 so the underlying data layout can be exploited for locality.

 # Frames